 Exemptions to the ban

 Exemptions to the export and import ban can only be provided under certain circumstances.
-If your product appears on any of the sanction lists, but you think it meets the criteria for an exception, you must apply for an exemption permit.
+Does your product appear on any of the sanction lists, but you think it meets the criteria for an exception?
+You must apply for an exemption permit from the Central Import and Export Office (CDIU).
+Download the application form (in Dutch).

 Possible exemptions include products with one of these purposes: